openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/intro.rst

 using Verilator, an open-source software tool which translates a subset of the SystemVerilog language to a C++ or SystemC cycle-accurate behavioural model.
-Note that "core" testbench is not considered a production verification environment that is capable of fully verifying the CV32E40(P) cores.
+Note that "core" testbench is not considered a production verification environment that is capable of fully verifying the CORE-V cores.
 The purpose of the "core" testbench is to support software teams wishing to run test-programs in a simulation environment.